Chevrolet Colorado vs Toyota Tacoma 2026: Which Mid-Size Truck Wins?

 Powertrain

-The Colorado's powertrain story is about range.
-The base 2.7L Turbo makes 237 hp and 259 lb-ft — a solid daily driver.
-The Turbo+ variant bumps that to 310 hp and 390 lb-ft, available on Z71 and above.
-There is no hybrid option; the Colorado competes on outright power and tow capacity instead, where its 7,700-lb max tow rating leads the class.
+The Colorado's story is range.
+The base 2.7L Turbo makes 237 hp and 259 lb-ft — a solid daily driver — and the Turbo+ bumps that to 310 hp and 390 lb-ft on Z71 and up.
+There's no hybrid; the Colorado competes on outright power and a class-leading 7,700-lb max tow instead.

-The Tacoma's i-FORCE MAX hybrid (326 hp, 465 lb-ft) is a genuine statement powertrain — the most torque in the segment.
-It's available on TRD Off-Road, Limited, TRD Pro, and Trailhunter.
-The non-hybrid 2.4L Turbo (228 hp) makes the base Tacoma the less powerful truck on paper, and it shows in 0–60 times (7.4 seconds vs. 6.1 for the Colorado Turbo+).
-The hybrid commands a ~$3,500 premium over the equivalent non-hybrid trim.
+The Tacoma's i-FORCE MAX hybrid (326 hp, 465 lb-ft) is a genuine statement — the most torque in the segment, available on TRD Off-Road, Limited, TRD Pro, and Trailhunter.
+The non-hybrid 2.4L Turbo (228 hp) is the weaker base engine on paper, and it shows (0–60 of 7.4 seconds vs 6.1 for the Colorado Turbo+).
+The hybrid runs about $3,500 over the equivalent non-hybrid.

-Verdict on powertrain: Colorado wins on max tow capacity.
-Tacoma i-FORCE MAX wins on torque and fuel economy.
-For daily driving without towing, the hybrid Tacoma is the stronger all-around engine.
+Verdict on powertrain: Colorado on max tow; Tacoma i-FORCE MAX on torque and fuel economy.
+For daily driving without a trailer, the hybrid Tacoma is the stronger all-around engine, and the one I'd want.

 Interior and tech

-This is the Colorado's category.
-The third-generation interior is a legitimate class leader: available 11.3-inch diagonal infotainment screen on Trail Boss and above, standard Bose audio on higher trims, and rear seat roominess that beats the Tacoma in every configuration.
-The Colorado's ride quality on pavement is noticeably more car-like; its independent front suspension soaks up highway miles better than the Tacoma's.
+This is the Colorado's category, and it's not close.
+The third-gen interior is a legitimate class leader: an available 11.3-inch screen on Trail Boss and up, standard Bose on higher trims, and rear-seat room that beats the Tacoma in every configuration.
+On pavement the Colorado rides noticeably more car-like — its independent front suspension soaks up highway miles the Tacoma can't quite match.

-The Tacoma's 2024-generation interior was a meaningful upgrade from its predecessor and now features an available 8-inch or 14-inch touchscreen, Toyota Safety Sense 3.0 standard across all trims, and a more refined cabin than the outgoing model.
-It still trails the Colorado in material quality and seat comfort on long hauls, but the gap is smaller than it once was.
+The Tacoma's 2024 interior is a big step up from before, with an available 8- or 14-inch screen and Toyota Safety Sense 3.0 standard across the board.
+It still trails the Colorado on materials and long-haul seat comfort, but the gap is smaller than it used to be.

-Verdict on interior: Colorado wins — better materials, larger available screen, more comfortable long-distance ride.
+Verdict on interior: Colorado — better materials, bigger available screen, comfier highway ride.

 Off-road capability

-Both trucks have credible off-road hardware.
-The Z71 package brings a locking rear differential, off-road-tuned shocks, skid plates, and all-terrain tires.
-The ZR2 takes it further with Multimatic DSSV dampers, front and rear electronic lockers, and the optional ZR2 Bison package adding AEV-built rock rails and an ARB bumper.
+Both bring credible hardware.
+The Z71 adds a locking rear diff, off-road shocks, skid plates, and all-terrains; the ZR2 goes further with Multimatic DSSV dampers and front/rear lockers, and the ZR2 Bison piles on AEV rock rails and an ARB bumper.

-The Tacoma TRD Off-Road matches the Z71's kit almost exactly: locking rear differential, off-road shocks, crawl control, and multi-terrain select.
-The TRD Pro adds Fox shocks and a factory lift.
-The Trailhunter trim is purpose-built for overlanding with GeoLandX tires, a roof rack, and an air compressor.
-For most trail use, both trucks are equally capable; the Tacoma's longer track record makes it a more tested overlanding platform with a deeper aftermarket.
+The Tacoma TRD Off-Road matches the Z71 almost kit-for-kit — locking rear diff, off-road shocks, crawl control, multi-terrain select — the TRD Pro adds Fox shocks and a factory lift, and the Trailhunter is a purpose-built overlander with GeoLandX tires, a rack, and an onboard compressor.
+For most trail use they're equally capable; the Tacoma's longer history just means a deeper, more tested aftermarket.

-Verdict on off-road: Even at comparable trim levels.
-Colorado ZR2 wins for extreme rock crawling.
-Tacoma Trailhunter wins for overlanding build quality.
+Verdict on off-road: Even at comparable trims.
+Colorado ZR2 for extreme rock crawling; Tacoma Trailhunter for overlanding build quality.

 Reliability and resale

-This is the Tacoma's clearest advantage.
+This is the Tacoma's clearest win, and I won't soft-pedal it.
 Toyota's mid-size truck has led the segment in J.D.
-Power Vehicle Dependability and Consumer Reports reliability ratings for years.
-The fourth-generation model (2024–present) has not yet accumulated the long-term data of its predecessor, but early owner reports are strong, and the platform traces its bones to proven Toyota architecture.
+Power dependability and Consumer Reports reliability for years.
+The fourth-gen (2024–present) doesn't have the long-term data yet, but early owner reports are strong and the bones are proven Toyota.

-The Colorado's third-generation model improved on the second gen's reliability, but GM's trucks have historically trailed Toyota in this segment.
-Resale reflects it: Tacoma holds approximately 65% of MSRP at 36 months versus the Colorado's 52%.
-On a $40,000 truck, that's a $5,200 difference in three-year ownership cost.
+The Colorado's third gen improved on the second, but GM's trucks have historically trailed Toyota here, and resale reflects it: Tacoma holds ~65% of MSRP at 36 months versus the Colorado's ~52%.
+On a $40,000 truck, that's a $5,200 difference in three-year ownership cost — exactly the kind of number I make people stare at before they sign.

-Verdict on reliability and resale: Tacoma wins decisively.
-The retained value alone often offsets its price premium over the Colorado.
+Verdict on reliability and resale: Tacoma, decisively.
+The retained value alone often erases its price premium.

 May 2026 pricing and incentives